A good understanding of what you should and should not expect from your hardwood flooring will help ensure your satisfaction.

-You can expect that a hardwood floor is;
+You can expect that a hardwood floor is

 - Ecologically Sound: Unlike most floor coverings, wood floors come from a natural resource that is sustainable.
-Long gone are the days when timber was cut down with little thought for the long term consequences on the nation’s forests.
-Today most timber is cut from forests that are carefully managed to ensure continued resources in the future.
+Long gone are the days when timber was cut down with little thought for the long term consequences on our forests.
+Today, most timber is cut from forests that are carefully managed to ensure continued resources in the future.
 In fact, according to U.S. Forest Service statistics, almost twice as much hardwood timber is planted every year through new growth as is harvested.
 Additionally, there is more standing hardwood timber today than there was 50 years ago.

-- Your floor will be as level and sound as the subfloor under it.
+- Your floor will be as level and sound as the sub-floor under it.

-You should NOT expect;
+You should NOT expect

 - A table top finish.
 Each piece of hardwood flooring show variance depending on its grain configuration, natural mineral streaks, allowable knots, lighting, stain absorbance, and gloss levels.
 For these reasons it is not expected that a swatch or small sample (15” x 15”) will show all the natural character in hardwood floors.
 Exotic species especially should be seen with a carton laid out to ensure variances are acceptable.